cakephp/docs/en/controllers/request-response.rst

     $this->request['named'];
     $this->request->params['named'];

-Will all provide you access to the passed arguments and named parameters.
+All of these will provide you access to the passed arguments and named parameters.
 There are several important/useful parameters that CakePHP uses internally, these are also all found in the request parameters: